-Although DFPS is allowed to offer evidence on the matters listed below, a court may not make a finding under Tex.
+Evidence of one or more of the following does not constitute clear and convincing evidence sufficient for a court to make a finding under Tex.
 Fam.
-Code § 161.001(b) and order termination of the parent-child relationship based on evidence that the parent:
+Code § 161.001(b) and order termination of the parent-child relationship.
+Evidence that the parent:

-- Homeschooled the child:

-- Is economically disadvantaged;

-- Has been charged with a nonviolent misdemeanor offense other than:

-- an offense under Title 5, Penal Code;

-- o an offense under Title 6, Penal Code; or

-- an offense that involves family violence, as defined by Tex.
+- Homeschooled the child; - Is economically disadvantaged; - Has been charged with a nonviolent misdemeanor offense other than: - o an offense under Tex.
+Penal Code Title 5; - o an offense under Tex.
+Penal Code Title 6; or - o an offense that involves family violence, as defined by Tex.
 Fam.
-Code § 71.004 of this code:
+Code § 71.004;

-- Provided or administered low-THC cannabis to a child for whom the low-THC cannabis was prescribed under Chapter 169, Occupations Code; or